Sleepful/mymail/README.md

 First, create and env file: `cp env.example .env`, open the file and add the relevant secrets to your env file.
 Use `make live` to run a server during development with `--watch` capability.

+Notes:

+- For Pulumi the only static ID is the SSL certificate from AWS, adjust this to your needs:
+    * in file `pulumi/src/ecs.ts` adjust constant `const CERT_ARN`

+- Besides `AWS`, a `postmarkapp.com` and a `turso.tech` account is necessary to fill the configuration.
+    * For `postmark`, you need to perform proper configuration of your domain on their dashboard, in order to use the inbound webhook.

 # Testing Dockerfile

 Use `make dockerbuild` and `make dockerrun` to test the Docker image locally.